josefmonje/html-css-and-basic-bootstrap/chapter3.md

 ```
 > *variable declarations*

+`Var` used to be the only way to declare variables.
+There are now several ways.

+`Let` allows a variable to "live" within a certain block of code instead of globally

+`Const` is used for read-only values or constants

 * **Must begin** with a letter, an underscore (`_`), or a dollar sign (`$`)
 * Subsequent characters may be letters, digits, underscores, or dollar signs